 Stamford's faculty and staff extend a warm welcome to all new and returning students as we embark on a new school year.
+The Secondary School team comprises about three dozen qualified, experienced and passionate educators whose primary goal is to make learning rewarding and impactful.

-The experienced leadership ensure the curriculum supports and challenges students to nurture their greatest potential and set them on a path to their best-fit university.
+The experienced leadership team of the Head of School, Secondary Principal, Dean of Academics, and subject leaders ensure the curriculum supports and challenges students to nurture their greatest potential and set them on a path to their best-fit university.

 Our in-house social-emotional and university counseling team guides students to develop a strong foundation of life skills and character that enhance their academic performance, supporting them through critical transitions between elementary, middle school, and high school.

 Together as a community, we look forward to another year of growth and the excitement that engaging learning brings to our students.